Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

          How gets value of the above matrix? we divide it individually:
                First:
-               Variance: is a measure of the variability or spread in a set of data. we calculate variance for variable one (x) and variable two (y) by using next equation.
+                  - Variance: is a measure of the variability or spread in a set of data.
+                  - we calculate variance for variable one (x) and variable two (y) by using next equation.
                Note:
-               X and Y are represents two features of sample data.
+                  - X and Y are represents two features of sample data.

 <img src="Pic/3.png" width="500">

                Second:
                Covariance:
-               Calculates Covariance between two variables (X,Y) by using next equation.
+                  - Calculates Covariance between two variables (X,Y) by using next equation.

 <img src="Pic/4.png" width="500">

-<span style="text-decoration:overline">SIGNAL_ACTIVE_LOW</span>
+   Where x-dash and y-dash are denoting the means of X and Y, respectively.

+      Step Three:
+         Probability Density Function (PDF):
+            - Is the same As I explained in one-dimension (Link above).
+            - Calculates it by using next equation,It seems complex but we divided it into small part, And finally gets the value.